-"We are all longtime fans of Reba's extraordinary music, her career and her razor sharp insights, and are certain that fans will absolutely love hearing a strong female icon like Reba share her advice and personal thoughts on all!," says Brittany Schaffer, head of artist and label marketing for Spotify Nashville.
+"We are all longtime fans of Reba's extraordinary music, her career and her razor sharp insights, and are certain that fans will absolutely love hearing a strong female icon like Reba share her advice and personal thoughts on all!," said Brittany Schaffer, head of artist and label marketing for Spotify Nashville, in 2020.

-Other guests of the Oklahoma-born music legend and her podcast co-star include Jane Fonda, Untamed author Glennon Doyle, Broadway star Kristin Chenoweth and Queer Eye's Karamo Brown.
+Other season one guests of the Oklahoma-born music legend and her podcast co-star included Jane Fonda, Untamed author Glennon Doyle, Broadway star Kristin Chenoweth and Queer Eye's Karamo Brown.